There are lots of tools that use generative AI. Here are a few that might be useful for you

 Literature Search

-If you want to strengthen your competencies in Generative Artificial Intelligence within literature and information searching, source evaluation, and the use of library resources, you can complete the learning object Litteratur- og informationssøgning med GKI / Literature and Information Searching with GKI.
-It has been developed to enhance the knowledge and skill levels of teaching staff and to prepare students for a working life in which GKI plays an increasingly important role.
+If you want to strengthen your skills in Generative Artificial Intelligence within literature and information search, source awareness and use of library resources, you can review the learning object Literature and information search with GKI, which has been prepared with the aim of raising the knowledge and competence level of teachers, as well as preparing students for a working life where GKI plays an increasing role.

 This tool uses generative AI to help you explore academic content in a simple and intuitive way.
 You can ask questions in plain language.